adaki2004/porto/ACTUAL_WORKING_DEPLOYMENT.md

 pnpm deploy:gwyneth                           # deploys everything to chain 160010
 ```

-If Foundry refuses to rebuild, force it once first:
+If Foundry refuses to rebuild, force it once first then deploy:
 `forge build --force --config-path ./contracts/account/foundry.toml`.

 Verify the deployed IthacaAccount matches your local build length: